Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 Cadence is what makes ownership real:

-• Weekly delta reporting (what moved / what didn’t / why)
+Weekly delta reporting (what moved / what did not / why)

 The result was predictable: decisions bottlenecked, meetings multiplied, and execution slowed—while everyone stayed fully booked.